Senior Leadership Team

 From it's inception until May 2019, Liz was Strategic Lead for Wimborne Teaching School (WTS) supporting schools requiring improvement, NQTs, those on initial teacher training and teachers requiring specific professional development support across Dorset, Poole and Bournemouth.

-Liz currently chairs the Dorset School Improvement Board consisting of local Teaching Schools, Dorset Local Authority, RSC, Diocese, phase association representatives and MAT CEOs with a focus on leading on outcome based work around school improvement within Dorset.
+Liz sits on the Dorset School Improvement Board consisting of local Teaching Schools, Dorset Local Authority, RSC, Diocese, phase association representatives and MAT CEOs with a focus on leading on outcome based work around school improvement within Dorset.
 Linked to this is the key role she plays in collaborative working with colleagues within the South West teaching school arena focusing on increasing standards across the region in the medium term via the Department for Education’s Strategic School Improvement Fund.

-Liz was also recently appointed to the Regional Education Partnership Board (previously SRIB) as a sub region MAT CEO Representative.
+Liz was appointed to the Regional Education Partnership Board (previously SRIB) as a sub region MAT CEO Representative.
 The main role of this group is to oversee, shape, and inform the Team South West Regional Delivery Plan.
 The Team South West Regional Delivery Plan seeks to provide strategic coherence, through a single South West improvement plan that enables system leaders to collaborate effectively in a self-improving system.
 The core goal being that of improving outcomes at regional, school and classroom level.